lesliecdubs/goal-setting-for-software-engineers/README.md

-# Software Engineer Career Development
+# Goal setting for software engineers

 ## How to use this repo
 1. Select "Use this template" and set up a new repo under your personal GitHub account.
 Make it private.